seopartner71-ux/ai-visibility-framework/AI-Visibility-Framework-v1.md

 - Or does it show evidence of competence?
 - Does the content help AI infer authority?

----

-### 5.4 Trust Analysis
+### 5.4 Source Trust

-Goal: determine whether the brand is supported by external trust signals.
+Goal: assess external trust in the brand.

 Checks: